Terri-Kennedy/pidp11/SECURITY.md

-At present the project has not created any official releases, so when reporting a security issue, plese use the commit ID and any other relevant information ehen reporting vulnerabilities at this time.
+At present the project has not created any official releases, so when reporting a security issue, plese use the commit ID and any other relevant information when reporting vulnerabilities at this time.

 ## Reporting a Vulnerability